a-graziano/PreEx-Builder/README.md

 # Post-ex Box

-This button allows the user to creat quick post-ex plan
+This buttons allows the user to creat quick post-ex plan and apply a style to the exported DXF (post_ex data)